hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_red__e04ecc24-3900-4694-b550-f31df323741e-0_0.content.md

 ## The Wallpaper

-Our wallpaper features a group of AInauts standing on the surface of a red planet, with towering dust storms raging in the distance.
+Our wallpaper features a group of Ainautes standing on the surface of a red planet, with towering dust storms raging in the distance.
 The image is a testament to the incredible achievements of human ingenuity and technology, as well as a reminder of the vastness and beauty of the universe.

 ## About Mars